enonic/old-xp-doc/doc/developer/content-domain/input-types.rst

 .. literalinclude:: code/content-selector-type.xml
    :language: xml

-``relationshipType`` property
+relationship-type
-  This property defines the name of which relationship-type to use.
+  This setting defines the name of which relationship-type to use.
   Default is ``system:reference``.

-``allowContentType`` property
+allow-content-type
-  This property is used to limit the content types that may be selected for this input.
+  This is used to limit the content types that may be selected for this input.
-  Use one property for each content type.
+  Use one setting for each content-type.

 RadioButton